github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

 1. Decide on a pattern for the replica nodes' hostnames.

-    {% warning %}
+    > [!WARNING]

-    **Warning**: Hostnames for replica nodes must be unique and differ from the hostname for the corresponding active node.
+    > Hostnames for replica nodes must be unique and differ from the hostname for the corresponding active node.

-    {% endwarning %}

 1. Open the temporary cluster configuration file from step 3 in a text editor.
 For example, you can use Vim.